Shaun Phillips: San Diego Chargers

 Coming off a Pro Bowl year, Phillips was hurt and slowed by a lingering foot injury.
-He had 3.5 sacks, a career low, and two interceptions in 12 games.
+He had 3.5 sacks, a career low, and two interceptions in 12 games and starts in the 2011 season.

+In the 2012 season, Phillips appeared in and started all 16 games.
+In Week 9 against the Kansas City Chiefs, he had a defensive fumble recovery for a touchdown in the 31–13 victory.
+In Week 11, against the Tennessee Titans, he recorded a safety on a sack of Peyton Manning in the 30–23 loss.
+He had 9.5 sacks, 50 total tackles, three passes defended, and two forced fumbles.

 Denver Broncos

 On April 27, 2013, Phillips signed with the Denver Broncos.
 On June 24, 2013, Phillips says he accepted less money to play for the Broncos.
 "That's why I came here, to be in this situation, to be with a team that is right there in the mix," Phillips said.

 In his debut as a Bronco, Phillips had 2.5 sacks on Baltimore Ravens quarterback Joe Flacco.
-On the season, he played in all 16 games, starting 12 (including the final 9 straight), finishing the season with 35 tackles (28 solo), 10 sacks, a pair of forced fumbles, an interception, and 5 blocked passes.
-In Week 8, Phillips intercepted Redskins quarterback Kirk Cousins, to seal the game for the Broncos.
+In Week 8, Phillips intercepted Washington quarterback Kirk Cousins, to seal the game for the Broncos.
+On the season, he played in all 16 games, starting 12 (including the final 9 straight), finishing the season with 35 tackles (28 solo), 10 sacks, a pair of forced fumbles, an interception, and five blocked passes.

+In the Divisional Round of the playoffs, Phillips recorded two sacks in the 24–17 victory over the San Diego Chargers.
+Phillips played in Super Bowl XLVIII against the Seattle Seahawks.
+He had four total tackles in the 43–8 loss.

 Tennessee Titans

 Phillips signed with the Tennessee Titans on March 28, 2014.
-Phillips tallied a total of 19 tackles and 2 sacks in 11 games (1 as a starter) with the Titans.
 On November 25, 2014, Phillips was released by the Titans.

 Indianapolis Colts

 Phillips was signed off waivers by the Indianapolis Colts on November 26, 2014.
+With both the Titans and the Colts, Phillips played in all 16 games and started one.
+He finished with two sacks, 24 total tackles, and two passes defended.
 He was released on February 16, 2015.